• Menu

 Deterioration of the historic Emerson High School

-By 2007, Emerson had deteriorated to the point that it was negatively affecting the health of the students, and it was soon discovered that mold was the culprit.
+By 2007, Emerson had deteriorated to the point that it was negatively affecting the students’ health, and it was soon discovered that mold was the culprit.
 Old plumbing had sprung leaks within the school’s ceilings and walls.
 In March 2008, a major clean-up effort was underway: drywall and ceiling tiles were replaced, leaky pipes were repaired, new carpeting was laid out, and the building received a new coat of paint.

 The building was listed on the National Register of Historic Places in 1995, but despite its status and history, it has remained vacant since its closure.
 Over the years, the building has been heavily vandalized while many other schools in the city would close due to academic failures and massive debt incurred by the Gary Community School District.
 The Emerson High School made national headlines in 2015 when a 17-year-old girl was found strangled to death in the building, spotlighting the immense blight and crime the city faces.
 As many would put it, Gary was a dying city.